 Officially, Delhi is the National Capital Territory of India.
 It is also a city unofficially divided in two – the old and the new.
 Delhi has existed since 1st century BC/BCE (before common era) when a king by the name of Raja Dhilu ruled the area.
 Delhi has been ruled by many different empires and kingdoms over its history, as is evidenced by the numerous relics you can see around the city.

 New Delhi is an urban district and territory of Delhi, and is the capital of India since its independence from British rule in 1947.
 Here is the location of the Government of India, with both the Prime Minister and the President using these palatial Secretarial Buildings.
-New Delhi has more modern architecture, wider roads, and was established by the British.
-You can see a huge difference between the old and the new Delhi.

 Experiencing Delhi’s roads when touring around this city is part of the adventure.
 It’s the first thing you will be confronted with when you leave the airport.
-Be prepared for the worse and double that!
+Be prepared for the worst and double that!

 The road system, and I use the term loosely, is like no where else I’ve experienced in the 4 continents I’ve visited.
 I thought other countries like Italy and Malaysia were pretty bad, but nothing compares to the ‘orderly chaos’ of Delhi roads.
 I say ‘orderly chaos’ because the local drivers seem to be calm and in control of the madness.